 ABOARD THE CNS HAIKOU - The Chinese sailor clipped the red and yellow flag into place and pulled the lines smartly, raising it high to the mast alongside the nation’s own red colors, which snapped and waved in the whipping wind as the country’s newest and most powerful destroyer plowed through the ocean swells during July’s 2014 Rim of Pacific (Rimpac) exercises off the Hawaiian coast.
 “That flag means we are the lead,” the Haikou’s communications officer ...

-"Inside China‚Äôs First Rimpac Naval Exercise" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"Inside China‚Äôs First Rimpac Naval Exercise" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.

 Current Aviation Week & Space Technology magazine subscribers: simply use your subscriber email to log in to your account (or contact us for assistance in updating your account).

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.